 Central to this painting is the blue eyes of the elegantly dressed woman.
 She has lowered her opera glasses, revealing herself to the audience.
 The gentleman is hidden by his over-sized opera glasses, focusing his gaze elsewhere.

-“The Card Players” by Paul Cézanne is one in a series of five oil paintings by the French Post-Impressionist artist painted during Cézanne’s final periods in the early 1890s.
+“The Card Players” by Paul Cézanne is a series of five oil paintings by the French Post-Impressionist artist painted during Cézanne’s final periods in the early 1890s.

-Cézanne’s famous paintings of peasant card players are considered to be amongst his most iconic and influential works.
+Cézanne’s famous peasant card players’ famous paintings are considered to be amongst his most iconic and influential works.
 This version portrays just two card players, with one of the players smoking a clay pipe.

 However, Modigliani’s figures differ significantly in the level of raw sensuality they transmit.

-Unlike depictions of female nudes from the Renaissance to the nineteenth century, in which female nudity is couched in mythology or allegory, this series of paintings are without any such context, highlighting the painting’s eroticism.
+Unlike depictions of female nudes from the Renaissance to the nineteenth century, female nudity is couched in mythology or allegory.
+This series of paintings are without any such context, highlighting the painting’s eroticism.